microcourses/microcourses.info/README.md

 For lots more info, read this: http://joshuapaling.com/post/rails-camp-micro-courses

 There's already a plethora of resources for learning programming.
-However, the idea of these MicroCourses is very specific.
+However, MicroCourses are very specific.

-Early on, we want to hold tight to the original goals and intention of MicroCourses, and maintain a narrow focus, to avoid a mess.
+Especially in the early stages of this project, we want to hold tight to the original goals and intention of MicroCourses, and maintain a narrow focus, to avoid a mess.

 ## MicroCourses in a Nutshell